Sapphirine/202105-8-Smart-Traffic-of-Connected-Cars/README.md

 # 202105-8-Smart-Traffic-of-Connected-Cars
-Project for EECS 6895 Spring 2021
+This is the D8 task project for EECS6895 Spring 2021